 Job Placement for Coding Bootcamp Grads

 The best bootcamps make sure students are equipped with the knowledge they need in the job search.
 More hiring managers are taking bootcamp graduates seriously.
 Even companies like Google, Amazon, and Spotify are looking to bootcamps for good candidates.

-A survey conducted by Course Report in 2017 found that 80% of coding bootcamp graduates surveyed were employed in jobs that utilized the skills they learned in their bootcamps.
+A survey by Course Report found that 80% of coding bootcamp graduates surveyed were employed in jobs using skills they learned in bootcamps.
 Of those surveyed, there was an average salary lift of 51%.
-Keep in mind that these numbers are just the start; your salary will grow.
-Graduates who moved from one job to another and then another found a salary increase with each new job as their experience improved.
-From the research done by Course Report, it seems like coding bootcamps are worth it.

 What Do Tech Companies Think of Coding Bootcamp Grads?

-More and more businesses rely on computer code.
-A software engineer could work at a hospital, at Apple, or as an automotive factor– they’re needed in every industry at every level.
+Many businesses rely on code.
+A software engineer could work at a hospital, at Apple, or an automotive factory–they’re needed in every industry.
 In 2015, seven million jobs opened that required coding skills, and programming jobs overall are growing 12% faster than the market average.

 And you don’t have to worry about restricting your work to one industry.
 Half of all programming openings are in industries outside of technology.
-Those areas include finance, manufacturing, health care, fashion, and many more.
+Those areas include finance, manufacturing, health care, fashion, and more.

 Earning Potential for Coding Bootcamp Grads

-Coding bootcamp graduates have reported an average income of just over $70,000 with a median salary of $65,000 in their first job.
+Coding bootcamp graduates report an average income of over $70,000.
 The average graduate sees their salary increase by over 50% within two years.
 Additionally, most grads find a job within 120 days.